PlagueByteSec/sdakit-project/README.md

 ## Description
 ```
-This project is designed to enumerate, filter, and validate subdomains for a specified
+The Sentinel Project is designed to assist security testers in the reconnaissance phase
-target domain.
-For each identified subdomain, Sentinel collects comprehensive information,
+by providing various methods for subdomain discovery and analysis.
+The main goal
-including HTTP header analysis, common flaws, open ports, the subdomain purpose and more.
+of this project is to make the process of subdomain enumeration as easy as possible
-The CLI is designed for clarity and ease of use, providing a structured overview of the
+by automatically performing general analysis, testing for typical flaws,
-results.
-Output is customizable and is organized into categories: IPv4, IPv6, subdomains,
+determining the subdomain's purpose, and ensuring that all basic needs are met.
+All
-and summaries.
-All findings are automatically saved for further processing.
+results will be sorted and saved for further processing.
 ```

 ## Overview